Mouod59/server/README.md

 # server
-this is simple script that you can start `php` , `python` , `node.js` , `mysql database` server.  <br>
+this is simple script that you can start `php` , `python` , `node.js` , `mysql database` server.
+once you start server , for next time it won't ask you for _root directory_ and _port_ and it use your first time information.
+you can change this information in settings
 ![alt screenshot](IMG_20200530_153808_136.jpg)
 ![alt screenshots](IMG_20200530_153842_618.jpg)
-once you start server , for next time it won't ask you for _root directory_ and _port_ and it use your first time information. you can change this information in settings

 ### capabilities
 * php web server